Ex parte Fisk

-Ex parte Fisk, 113 U.S. 713 (1885), was a case in which Francis B. Fogg brought suit in the Supreme Court of the State of New York against Fisk to recover the sum of $63,250 on the allegation of false and fraudulent representations made by Fisk in the sale of certain mining stocks.
-Fisk was held in contempt when he declined to answer questions his attorney believed violated the Fifth Amendment.
+Ex parte Fisk, 113 U.S. 713 (1885), was a United States Supreme Court case in which the court held that Federal rules of evidence control in actions at law in federal court, and they preempt state laws that allow discovery in analogous situations.
+Essentially, Francis B. Fogg brought suit in the New York trial court against Fisk to recover the sum of $63,250 on the allegation of false and fraudulent representations made by Fisk in the sale of certain mining stocks.
+The case was removed to federal court, and the state court ordered that the proceedings continue there under the rules of the state court.
+Fisk was held in criminal contempt when he declined to answer questions his attorney believed violated the Fifth Amendment.
+The Supreme Court vacated the contempt order because state courts do not have the authority to order federal courts to operate under state rules.

 Background

 From that suit, the plaintiff obtained the following court order:

 Ordered, that the defendant, Clinton B. Fisk, be examined and his testimony and deposition taken as a party before trial, pursuant to sections 870, 871, 872, 873, etc., of the Code of Civil Procedure, and that for such purpose he personally be and attend before the undersigned, a justice of this court at the chambers thereof, to be held in the new county courthouse, in the said City of New York, on the 31st day of January, 1883 at 11 o'clock in the forenoon of that day.

 A motion to vacate this order was overruled, and the judgment affirmed by the Court of Appeals.

 The defendant then appeared before the court and submitted to a partial examination, answering some questions and objecting to others, until, pending one of the adjournments of the examination, he procured an order removing the case to the circuit court of the United States.
 In that court, an order was made to continue the examination before a master, to whom the matter was referred.
 The defendant refusing to be sworn and declining to be examined, he was brought before the circuit court on an application for attachment for a contempt in refusing to obey the order.

 Without disposing of this motion, the circuit court made another order, to-wit: